Revature-Training-1302/notes/week8/angular.md

         -
 - Outside of the src folder:
     - package.json - tell us which packages/dependencies we've installed
+        - Our package.json tells node which packages to install when we do npm install
+        - But, if we're starting a new project, we'll need to manually install some packages (http, FormsModule)
     - .gitignore, very important because the node modules are very big so we wouldn't want to push those to a repo
     - node modules - a large amount of folders that contain the dependencies that our project uses
     - ReadMe - contains information about our pet application